kapolos/react-godfather/README.md

 `react-godfather`'s only dependency is [dequal](https://github.com/lukeed/dequal). `dequal` boasts ~ 1.7 million ops per second for Object comparisons, which I guess is enough for almost every app out there that isn't aiming for 60 fps.
-Plus, remember that `react-godfather` plays well with everything, so you can just skipp using it for that pesky component that really has to squeeze out all thos nanoseconds of performance.
+Plus, remember that `react-godfather` plays well with everything, so you can just skip using it for that pesky component that really has to squeeze out all those nanoseconds of performance.

 ### Is it still really a functional component?